Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 \subsection{Envelope-mantle Stratification}

-The models illustrated in Section \ref{subsec:entropy}, and in Figure~\ref{fig:fig_3_10_evol} are characterized by an adiabatic and homogeneously mixed envelopes atop a pure liquid MgSiO$_3$ mantle, creating a steep temperature and molecular weight gradient at the EMB.
-However, the envelopes and mantles of sub-Neptunes may not be as discretely layered.
-Recent ab initio calculations and experimental studies of silicate-hydrogen mixtures indicate that liquid rock and hydrogen may become miscible at high temperatures and pressures relevant to sub-Neptune interiors \citep{StixrudeGilmore2025, Miozzi2025, Horn2025}.
-Similar insights were earlier demonstrated in the context of planets with hydrogen atmospheres and water-ice mantles/oceans \citep{Gupta2025, Gupta2025b}.
-The resulting stabilizing composition gradient could result from formation, as assumed by \cite{Rogers2025}.
-Similarly, we show in Figure~\ref{fig:fig_homog_vs_inhomog} two example 10 M$_\oplus$ models harboring the same heavy element mass (8.3 M$_\oplus$).
+The envelopes of sub-Neptunes may not be homogeneous.
+Stable regions may arise at formation or due to immiscibility \citep{StixrudeGilmore2025, Rogers2025}.
+In this Section, we incorporate stably stratified regions in the envelopes of sub-Neptunes and demonstrate that such stable regions contract more slowly, largely due to less efficient heat transport.
+This effect enlarges radii by $\sim$5-7\%.

+We show in Figure~\ref{fig:fig_homog_vs_inhomog} two example 10 M$_\oplus$ models harboring the same heavy element mass (8.3 M$_\oplus$).
 The mantle and core comprise 7.5 \mearth while the envelope harbors 0.8 \mearth of heavy elements.
 The difference between the black and yellow models in Figure~\ref{fig:fig_homog_vs_inhomog} is that the orange model has a homogeneous envelope, and the black model an inhomogeneous one.
 The inhomogeneous structure creates a stably stratified region due to its negative molecular-weight gradient.
 The effects of convective mixing are included.
 Both models start with a similar temperature profile.
 Still, the black model features a gradual, heavy-element profile in which MgSiO$_3$ is mixed with the hydrogen-helium mixture (heavier by 27\% by mass), providing a smooth transition between the H-He right envelope and the mantle.
 The thick red-dashed line in the left panel of Figure~\ref{fig:fig_homog_vs_inhomog} is the silicate-hydrogen miscibility temperature, above which H$_2$ and rock will be miscible \citep{StixrudeGilmore2025,Rogers2025}, justifying our 9 M$_\oplus$ placement of a gradually stably-stratified region.
 Both models predict different radii after 1 Gyr by $\sim$6\% (right panel), in approximate agreement with \cite{Rogers2025}.
 This difference grows with lower planet masses and larger stable regions.